 If you only read one book about bone broth nutrition, make it this one.

 Welcome to the first edition of The Brodo Book Club.
-This is a monthly series that will uncover our favorite books about broth’s role in the world.
+This is a content series that will uncover our favorite books about broth’s role in the world.
 You already know that we’re firm believers in real, whole, delicious foods.
 But now, we’ll give you a glimpse into the reads that back up our beliefs.

 Here are our takes: